“The sort of advocate that most clients dream of instructing.”

 “She has a no-nonsense approach.”
 The Legal 500 2017

 In her professional liability practice she has advised and/or prosecuted and defended architects, engineers, surveyors, quantity surveyors, construction management professionals, accountants and solicitors.
-In addition, Karen has extensive experience of advising arbitrators and parties concerning matters of conduct and procedure in commercial arbitrations (she appeared recently in the case of Cofely Limited v Bingham and Knowles , and she has expertise in the regulation of the conduct of barristers and solicitors.
+In addition, Karen has extensive experience of advising arbitrators and parties concerning matters of conduct and procedure in commercial arbitrations (she appeared recently in the case of Cofely Limited v Bingham and Knowles , and she has expertise in the regulation of the conduct of barristers, solicitors and construction professionals.

 Chambers & Partners

 Chambers & Partners Global

 ‘She has a no-nonsense approach, good tactical nous and gravitas to her name.’
 Legal 500 2017

 ‘A prominent arbitration barrister, who is great at handling clients.’
 Legal 500 2017

 ‘She has a no-nonsense approach.’
 Legal 500 2017